 Incidentally, Malone also owns a controlling stake in Sirius XM Radio, to which iTunes Radio could be considered a competitor.

 Should Apple be negotiating a deal with Liberty Global in Europe the company may be in luck: Malone is a self-confessed Apple fan.
 In an interview with the Denver Post last year he revealed that he is "addicted to the iPad".
 He also owns an Apple desktop, a MacBook Air and an iPhone.
 However, he isn't a fan of the iPhone because the battery dies to fast: "I like the Apple ecosystem, I’m comfortable with it.
 But the iPhone battery life is probably the thing that keeps me from being 100 percent Apple," he said.

 In the same interview, Malone shared his thoughts that the major cable operators need to consolidate in order to drive down programming costs and to achieve the scale needed to compete with internet giants such as Apple and Google.
-He said: "The industry, without that cooperation, doesn't have enough scale to be a serious player in a global world," adding that Google and Apple "are basically thinking in terms of billions of customers rather than tens of millions."
+"The industry, without that co-operation, doesn't have enough scale to be a serious player in a global world," he said, adding that Google and Apple "are basically thinking in terms of billions of customers rather than tens of millions".